 Pranav Prakash: As part of a new research initiative by the Max Weber Stiftung (WMS), and its newly established M.S.
 Merian–R. Tagore International Centre of Advanced Studies (ICAS: MP), and the Centre for the Study of Developing Societies (CSDS), a workshop on the theme of “History as a Political Category” is being organized in New Delhi on December 11-12, 2017.
-Pranav will be presenting his research paper, “Notes on the Political Origins of Maithili Literary Histories,” as part of their panel on “History and Democracy.”
+Pranav presented his research paper, “Notes on the Political Origins of Maithili Literary Histories,” as part of their panel on “History and Democracy.”

 "Buddhist Ritual against Vulnerability: Japanese Women's Use of Pure Land Ritual to Create the Emotional Basis of Social Bonds" for the Anthropology of Religion Group;